girishg4t/go-grpc-graphql/README.md

 $ export LAUNCH_ADDRESS=localhost:50051
 $ go run launch_client/main.go
 ```
-After running the client you will see the output like this
+After running the client you will see the output like below
 Note: some time external service was unable to connect and give error `could not get the launches: rpc error: code = DeadlineExceeded desc = context deadline exceeded`

 ```
 2021/09/29 22:55:18 Started Launces